Code-Institute-Submissions/usercentricfrontendproject-1/README.md

 -added icons to list of dj tips on dj page
 -started replacing placeholder text on dj and about me page -embedded soundcloud player on about me page to allow visitors to listen to my music

+16/08/2020
+Created music production curriculum
+-Created a curriculum for the music production course.
+Added all modules and sub-divided with unordered lists